Broadband help packages - check to see if you could save £250 a year on a social tariff

 What help can I get from Vodafone for broadband costs?

-Vodafone is the latest provider to move into social tariffs, with its Vodafone Essentials Broadband (opens in new tab) deal that costs only £12 a month for 12 months.
+The Vodafone Essentials Broadband deal costs only £12 a month for 12 months.

 Its new offer is for customers who claim Universal Credit, Job Seekers Allowance, Employment and Support Allowance, Disability Allowance or Personal Independence Payment.